MostlyJS/mostly-elements/README.md

 # About mostly-elements

-**Mostly Elements** is an ongoing work to develop a set of UI elements for building admin applications with microservices (i.e. micro frontends) using Polymer 1.0 and 2.0.
+**Mostly Elements** is an ongoing work to develop a set of UI elements for building admin applications with microservices (i.e. micro frontends) using Polymer 2.0 (legacy mode).

 ![Preview](themes/default/preview.jpg)